These are questions frequently asked from the Public.

 In accordance with the Federal Acquisition Regulation (FAR 13.1301), the government-wide commercial Fleet Services Card is authorized for the purchase of fuel, maintenance and repair of Government owned/operated motor vehicles.

 Fleet Services Cards are issued to specific vehicles and should only be used for the vehicle to which it is issued.

-An agency who leases a vehicle through GSA is the government’s agent for each purchase made with the Fleet Services Card and responsible for each transaction.
-The agency is also responsible for ensuring the compliance with all applicable GSA Fleet and agency regulations and procedures.
+An agency that leases a vehicle through GSA is the government’s agent for each purchase made with the Fleet Services Card and is responsible for each transaction.
+The agency is also responsible for ensuring compliance with applicable GSA Fleet and agency regulations and procedures.

-- Enter correct odometer reading at the pump.
+- Enter correct odometer reading at the pump; and

-- Report any suspicious activity to GSA Fleet.
+- Report any suspicious activity to GSA Fleet LPT@gsa.gov.

-Dollar limits on the new cards will be set based on the tank capacity of the vehicle.
-Pumps have merchant-set dollar limits built into the software that card providers can not override.
-As fuel prices rise, fleet card providers work with merchants to determine the pump shutoff limits that make the most economical sense, and the merchant determines the final limit.
+Dollar limits on the fleet cards will be set based on the tank capacity of the vehicle.
+Pumps have merchant-set dollar limits built into the software that card providers cannot override.
+As fuel prices rise, fleet card provider’s work with merchants to determine the pump shutoff limits that make the most economical sense, and the merchant determines the final limit.